LoYoBoYo/TCGPlayerTxt-to-YDK/README.md

 # TCGPlayerTxt-to-YDK
 Converts a TCGPlayer Decklist text file into a .ydk file...
-If that's something you need
+If that's something you need.